Page last updated April 25, 2026.

 Introduction to the Amaranthaceae Family

 The Amaranthaceae family is part of the Caryophyllales order of core eudicots (dicots).
-It is made of mostly herbs or shrubs.
+When you learn to identify the Amaranthaceae family, you will see it is made of mostly herbs or shrubs.
 Many are often found growing in disturbed habitats, and many of them are introduced weeds, sometimes considered noxious.
 However, many edible plants come from the Amaranthaceae, including commercially important ones.
 Apart from being weedy, the family is known for having flowers that are very small and often hidden by more conspicuous bracts.

 Common Botanical Description

-If you’re new to plant morphology, this guide is a perfect beginner’s description, with no need to know any scientific jargon.
+If you’re new to plant morphology, this guide is a perfect beginner’s description to teach you how to identify the Amaranthaceae family, with no need to know any scientific jargon.
 Below is additional information on uses and morphology, as well as pictures to help identify family members and individual species found in North America.
 But for researchers or those wanting to learn a more in-depth version, check out the Scientific Botanical Description below the images in addition to genus-level distribution data.

-Leaves and Stems: Most members are annual or perennial herbs or shrubs, sometimes described as sub-shrubs due to their somewhat woody nature; rarely are they vines or small trees.
+Leaves and Stems of the Amaranthaceae: Most members are annual or perennial herbs or shrubs, sometimes described as sub-shrubs due to their somewhat woody nature.
 Stems often have thickened joints (nodes) and may become fleshy (succulent) in some species (especially Chenopodioideae).
-Leaves vary in size from tiny scales to large, well-developed leaves but are also occasionally absent in some species.
+Leaves vary in size from tiny scales to large, well-developed leaves but are also occasionally absent.
 Leaves are usually simple (not compound) and may be in opposite pairs or alternately arranged along the stem.

-Reproductive Features: These are very diverse in the family, ranging from flowers with both male and female parts (bisexual or hermaphroditic) to separate male and female flowers on separate plants (dioecious).
-And since the flowers are tiny, these features are seldom easily visible for quick identification, so we’ll skip it here.
+Reproductive Features of the Amaranthaceae: These are very diverse in the family, ranging from flowers with both male and female parts (bisexual) to separate male and female flowers on separate plants (dioecious).
+And since the flowers are tiny, these features are seldom easily visible, so we’ll skip it here.
 But you can check out the scientific botanical description below for more information.

-Fruits: Fruits may be dry, bladder-like fruits or capsules that may split open from the top, but sometimes they can be small, fleshy berries or drupes.
+Fruits of the Amaranthaceae: Fruits may be dry, bladder-like fruits (utricles) or capsules that may split open from the top, but sometimes they are small, fleshy berries or drupes (think cherry—fleshy with a stony pit).
 In some species, the fruit stays enclosed in and is dispersed with the flower parts.
-The seeds are known for containing starch, which helps the plants grow and has made them useful as a human food source.
+The seeds are known for containing starch, which helps them grow and makes them useful as a human food source.

 Uses of Amaranthaceae

-A few cultivated ornamentals are from Amaranthus, Gomphrena, and Iresine, and some noxious weeds are notable from Amaranthus, Iresine, and Acnida.
+The Amaranthaceae family has a few cultivated ornamentals that are from Amaranthus, Gomphrena, and Iresine, and some noxious weeds are notable from Amaranthus, Iresine, and Acnida.
 Amaranthus species are also used as food in many parts of the world.
 In North America, Native American peoples used to cultivate it for both the greens, eaten as a vegetable, and the seeds, which were often ground into flour.
 Amaranth seeds and flour are gaining renewed interest as they make a suitable replacement for wheat for those with grain allergies and gluten intolerance.
 Other commercially grown species include the sugar beet and Swiss chard from Beta vulgaris and spinach (Spinacia oleracea).

 Morphology of Amaranthaceae in North America